-Tucked away in the hills of LA area, The Sound Cave is a custom-built recording environment where sonic precision meets architectural expression.
+Tucked away in the hills of LA area, The Sound Cave is a custom-built recording environment where acoustics shape architectural expression.
 Designed by Saez Pedraja Architects and Production Club.
-The project channels the shared grammar of music and architecture—rhythm, proportion, harmony, and form—to transform sound into space.
-The result is a space where music is not just created, but embodied.
+The project channels the shared grammar of music and architecture—rhythm, proportion, harmony, and form.

-The centerpiece of the design is an interior cladding system made of [xxxx] individually laser cut and milled wood slats, which flow in a continuous wave along the perimeter of the main room.
+The centerpiece of the design is an interior cladding system made of 1,100 individually laser cut and milled wood slats, which flow in a continuous wave along the perimeter of the main room.
 These curved elements are installed in front of a layered acoustic insulation assembly.
-Their form is not purely aesthetic—the varying spacing of the slats across three distinct height bands ensures an even diffusion of sound, the slates disperse acoustic energy before it reaches the isolation layer behind.
-The result is a space that offers both rich listening and acoustic containment.
+Their form and the varying spacing of the slats across three distinct height bands ensures an even diffusion of sound, the slats disperse acoustic energy before it reaches the isolation layer behind.
+The result is a space that offers both rich and precise listening and acoustic containment.

-Each slat varies in depth from [xx] to [xxx], calibrated to its position in the wave like shape.
-The total height of the system is [xxx] inches, with the exterior face built from 1” solid maple glued toa full-height Baltic birch panels, which remain hidden from view but essential to provide depth and rigidity
+Each slat varies in depth calibrated to its position in the wave like shape.
+The total height of the system is 10’, with the exterior face built from 1” solid maple glued to a full-height Baltic birch panels, which remain hidden from view but essential to provide depth and rigidity

 Breaking through this wavy envelope are 8 matte black MDF frames, custom-integrated into the slat geometry.
 These interruptions serve specific functions: housing the main speaker array, modular synthesizer walls, a service fridge, a view window that connects visually with the rest of the basement, and a concealed entry door.

-The horizontal planes remain simple to enhance the effect of the slats.
-Underfoot, the floor is finished in troweled and polished cement, soft in tone and free of joints.
+The horizontal planes remain simple to enhance the effect of the wall slats.
+The floor is finished in troweled and polished cement, soft in tone and free of joints.
 Above, a black acoustic fabric stretches across the ceiling, concealing additional insulation and sound treatments.
-From this surface, a custom-designed acoustic “cloud” hovers over the desk.
+From this surface, a custom-designed acoustic “cloud” hovers over the desk and across the middle axis of the room.

-At the rear of the space, a fully integrated sofa is carved into the slatted perimeter.
+At the rear of the space, a custom fully integrated sofa is built into the slatted perimeter.
 Upholstered in lime-green bouclé fabric, the sofa reinterprets the architectural rhythm in textile form: vertical padded segments provide a touch of color and softness contrasts with the otherwise wood-and-black palette.

 The studio’s custom desk and coffee table follow the same material logic.
 Built from matching maple and black MDF, both pieces echo the curves of the slatted envelope

-he hallway acts as both a buffer and connects the main room to the vocal booth and bathroom shifts the atmosphere subtly.
-Here, the floor transitions to smoked solid walnut, .
+The hallway acts as a buffer and connects the main room to the vocal booth and bathroom.
+Here, the floor transitions to smoked solid walnut.
 On one side, built-in cabinetry made from color-treated MDF offers storage, while the opposite wall is lined with perforated wood acoustic panels.

 Inside the vocal booth, the language of slats returns in a simpler register.
 This time, the walls are clad in straight, vertically aligned Hemlock slats, again mounted in front of an acoustic backing.
 The result is an intimate, acoustically dry environment suited for isolated vocal or instrumental recording—while still remaining materially connected to the larger studio.

-The bathroom departs most boldly from the primary space, offering a more industrial aesthetic.
+The bathroom departs most boldly from the primary space, exploring underground aesthetics.
 Plumbing fixtures typically used in commercial kitchens or service environments are recontextualized here to evoke the feeling of a backstage club.
-A custom mirror framed in stainless steel hovers above a built-in backlit panel of perforated metal.
+The custom mirror framed in stainless steel has a built-in backlit panel of perforated metal.
 The room is wrapped with stainless steel-clad tile wainscoting for rawness and contrast.

 Juan Saez Pedraja / Saez Pedraja Architects